 Reference is made for the above captioned subject matter.

 Thank you for participating in the above procurement procedure.
-We are pleased to inform you that, the provision for security services with reference number SADC/RPTC/9/2021, was cancelled due to a length period which was caused by COVID 19
+This serves to inform you that, the tender on Provision for Security Services with reference number SADC/RPTC/9/2021, was cancelled due to other material irregularities.
+The tender will be relaunched and you are free to participate.

-Although this procurement did not succeed, we trust you will continue to take an active interest in our procurement processes, and we encourage you to participate in our future procurement processes
+Although this procurement did not succeed, we trust you will continue to take an active interest in our procurement processes, and we encourage you to participate in our future procurement processes.

 Yours sincerely,